Help us tell the world about the vaquita

 What is International Save the Vaquita Day?

 International Save the Vaquita Day is intended to be an annual event similar to Earth Day, but with a specific focus on raising awareness and appreciation of the world’s most endangered marine mammal, the vaquita (Phocoena sinus).
 Events around the globe direct the attention of people to the plight of this tiny porpoise species, and what needs to be done to save it from extinction.
 There are booths, games, music, free prizes, educational brochures, inspirational talks, face painting, and several life-size models of vaquitas on hand to draw attention to and appreciation of the vaquita, Mexico’s “Panda of the Sea”.
-This year there were 26 venues, all over the world (see below for details)!

 What is the goal?